So in Car Wars “classic” (a.k.a. 1e through 4e), the two main tables for driving is the Movement Chart and the control table.

 Most of the time, five phases are good.
 But if two drivers are on complete opposite sides of the board, no line of sight, no nothing, you can speed up play by joining phases together.
 Don’t actually change any real rules, you’re just shortcutting the execution of those rules.
 When in doubt, when cars are close to each other and stuff, do it phase by phase.

-So for example, if you’re all alone on a race track driving 90, you can move nine, making one of those four inches a 45° turn, and then end of turn you regain three handling.
+So for example, if you’re all alone on a race track driving 90, you can move nine, making one of those nine inches a 45° turn, and then end of turn you regain three handling.

 Or if your playing with a friend but your cars are a bit apart, you can join together two phases then one then two again or whatever.
 Or three + two.
 For your convienence I made the “T” column where you can see your entire turn of movement.